Pomelo

 The pomelo

-In Vietnamese culture, there is a type of fruit that is always present on the five-fruit tray of the altar every Tet holiday, which is the pomelo - a kind of citrus fruit.
-Pomelo is both delicious and nutritious, depicted as a symbol of perfection and completeness.
-Vietnamese locals have long been attached to this special fruit not only when eating, but also through childhood verses and songs.
+In Vietnamese culture, the pomelo is a cherished fruit that finds its place on the five-fruit tray of the altar every Tet holiday.
+This citrus fruit is not only delicious and nutritious, but it also symbolizes perfection and completeness.
+For generations, Vietnamese locals have held a special affection for this fruit, expressed through childhood verses and songs.

-This fruit is usually named after the province where it is found or planted.
+The pomelo is commonly identified by the province where it is found or cultivated.

 Photo: danviet.vn